-Sierra Nevada pioneered ultra-hoppy ales, sustainable brewing practices, and an enviable dry-hopping mechanism called the Hop Torpedo.
-Here are 10 more things you should know about Sierra Nevada Brewing.
+A pioneer in ultra-hoppy ales, sustainable brewing practices, and brewing machinery, the company has continually innovated to repeatedly attract new drinkers.
+Now that you know the basics, here are 10 more things you should know about Sierra Nevada Brewing.

-When Ken Grossman founded Sierra Nevada in 1980, small-scale brewing equipment wasn’t exactly easy to come by.
-So Grossman did what many craft brewers would do over the next three decades: He retrofitted unused dairy equipment into a functioning brewhouse.
-Sierra Nevada now brews more than 1 million barrels of beer per year at two locations.
-Oh, and it’s named after the Sierra Nevada mountains.
+When Grossman founded the brand in the early ‘80s, small-scale brewing equipment wasn’t exactly easy to come by.
+So, Grossman did what many craft brewers would do over the course of the next few decades: He retrofitted unused dairy equipment to make a functioning brewhouse.
+It was these recycled parts and machinery that were used to brew the first batch of Sierra Nevada’s flagship Pale Ale, the very same beer that rocketed them to public success Now, the brewing company produces over 1 million barrels of beer per year at its two locations.

-Sierra Nevada has been in its current Chico, Calif., location since 1987.
-In 2014, the brewery debuted an East Coast production facility in Mills River, N.C., about 20 minutes outside craft-beer-amorous Asheville.
-A year later, the new brewery unveiled its taproom and restaurant there.
-According to the company history, locals and visitors “lovingly” refer to the state-of-the-art brewery campus as “Malt Disney.”
+Sierra Nevada has been operating out of its 20th Street location in Chico, Calif., since 1987, but upon maxing out capacity in 2010, an expansion was necessary.
+In 2014, the brewery expanded to the East Coast with the opening of its production facility in Mills River, N.C.
+Keeping true to family tradition, Brian Grossman, Ken’s son, took on the management of the new brewery.
+Just one year later, the Mills River location unveiled its taproom and restaurant.
+According to the company’s history, locals and visitors “lovingly” refer to the state-of-the-art brewery campus as “Malt Disney.”

 Sierra Nevada’s sustainability efforts have other brewers green with envy.